 Top Players This Week: Dustin Johnson (1), Tony Finau (19), Matt Kuchar (25)

 Par 5 Scoring

-The four easiest holes on the course are the four Par-5s.
-Players will need to take advantage of these 4 holes and not lose out on the scoring opportunities they provide.
-Three of these Par-5s fall on the final six holes.
-Just like last year, expect some drama late in the final round.
+The four easiest holes on the course are the four par-5s.
+Players will need to take advantage of these four holes and not lose out on the scoring opportunities they provide.
+Three of these par-5s fall on the final six holes.

 Birdie or Better Percentage

 Birdies and eagles have always come easy at Glen Abbey and there are plenty of opportunities around the course.
-For that matter, Glen Abbey ranks amongst the easier course on tour to hit birdies or better.
-In 2013, Brandt Snedeker ranked 1st and in 2015, Jason Day ranked 3rd in Birdie or Better Percentage.
+For that matter, Glen Abbey ranks among the easier courses on tour to hit birdies or better.

 Top Players This Week: Anirban Lahiri (9), Luke List (10), Scott Piercy (12)